is a military historian specialising in the work of

 and the Royal Engineers Historical Society.

-of Purchasing and Supply, a Member of the Chartered Management Institute
+and a Companion of the Institute of Healthcare Management.

 Martin is a regular visitor to the Western Front and the Normandy beaches,

-he has also visited the major Peninsular War battlefield sites.
+he has also visited almost all of the major Peninsular War battlefield sites.

 In addition to writing for journals he gives illustrated talks on